 Scenic Rim Wine Country (Canungra)

-Canungra Valley Vineyards and Heritage Wines β underrated, gorgeous.
-Stop for a cellar door tasting and continue into the Lamington plateau.
+Canungra Valley Vineyards and Heritage Wines — underrated, gorgeous.
+Cellar door tasting, then continue up onto the Lamington plateau.

 O'Reilly's Rainforest Retreat, Lamington NP

 Stay overnight.
-Treetop Walk, crimson rosellas from your hand, night glowworm walk.
+UNESCO World Heritage subtropical rainforest, the Treetop Walk, crimson rosellas eating from your hand at the feeding platform, night glowworm walk.
 One of Queensland's most magical places.

 Springbrook National Park

-Natural Bridge waterfall cave and glowworms, Purlingbrook Falls (109m), Best of All Lookout.
+Natural Bridge waterfall cave and glowworms (visible even in daylight), Purlingbrook Falls (109m), Best of All Lookout (extraordinary views toward the coast).
 A genuine wow moment in every season.

 Tamborine Mountain

-Gallery Walk, cellar doors, Skywalk, Curtis Falls.
+Gallery Walk (40+ galleries and specialty stores), cellar doors, Skywalk canopy boardwalk, Curtis Falls.
 Stay overnight in a mountain cottage.
 One of the most enjoyable towns in SE Queensland.

 Return to Brisbane via Pacific Motorway

-Or extend via Gold Coast for a beach lunch before the drive home.
+Or extend via Gold Coast (Burleigh Heads for lunch) before the drive home.

-This classic loop from Brisbane combines the volcanic drama of the Glass House Mountains, the artisan hinterland villages of Montville and Maleny, the stunning Noosa National Park, and the world-heritage-adjacent Noosa Everglades.
-It can be driven comfortably in 3 days but rewards 4.
+This classic loop from Brisbane combines the volcanic drama of the Glass House Mountains, the artisan hinterland villages of Montville and Maleny, the stunning Noosa National Park (wild koalas on the headland walk), and the Noosa Everglades — the “River of Mirrors” — one of Queensland's most extraordinary nature additions.
+Rewarding in 3 days; excellent in 4.

 Brisbane